PropellerAero/propeller-ppk-spec/README.md

 ## GNSS observations

 GNSS observation data for each flight must be stored in RINEX version 3.04 format.
-The GNSS observations should cover the period from aircraft take off to landing with no gaps between epochs at a constant sample rate of 1 - 20 Hz.
-GPS, GLONASS and Galileo constellation signals on the L1 & L2 bands are required.
+The GNSS observations must:

+- Cover the period from aircraft take off to landing
+- Have no gaps between epochs of > 1 second
+- Have a constant sample rate of 1 - 20 Hz
+- Include signals for:
+  - GPS L1
+  - GPS L2
+  - GLONASS L1
+  - GLONASS L2
+  - Galileo E1
+  - Galileo E5

 Other signals can be included and may be used in future and will be ignored otherwise.

-To ensure accurate GNSS solutions, every epoch must contain at least 16 GPS, GLONASS and Galileo satellites with L1 and L2 measurements both with a signal-to-noise ratio (SNR) of > 35.
+To ensure accurate GNSS solutions, every epoch must contain at least 16 GPS, GLONASS and Galileo satellites with dual-band measurements both with a signal-to-noise ratio (SNR) of > 35.
 An initialisation window of up to 60 seconds at the beginning of the file that does not meet these requirements is acceptable.

 ### RINEX headers